My Approach

 In Somatic Experiencing® we work on recognizing our sensations that accompany our emotional reactions.
 We turn towards internal and external resources to expand our capacity to tolerate activation in the body.
 Trauma healing occurs when we can access an inner awareness of our body, restore our nervous system’s capacity for self-regulation, and bring our social engagement system back online.
 The renegotiation of trauma leads to empowerment through choice and resiliency in the face of stress.

-I am a current Somatic Experiencing® student who has completed Intermediate Level I training.
-I will begin Intermediate II training in October 2024.
+I am a current Somatic Experiencing® student who has completed Intermediate Level II training.
+I will begin Intermediate III training in January 2025.

 A traumatic event overwhelms our nervous system’s ability to manage and integrate our experience.
 Somatic Experiencing®, developed by Peter Levine, is an approach to renegotiate trauma and resolve symptoms of traumatic stress.
 This approach focuses on the here-and-now and exploration of sensations in the body through focused awareness.
 In SE® the patient learns how to self-regulate their nervous system and fluidly respond to emotions and perceptions.